 Antibiotic resistance is an important medical and biological problem.
 Some antibiotic genes have been evolutionary optimized to be expressed only when the antibiotic is present.
-Regulation of expression of some of these genes is mediated by interaction of the ribosome with the nascent peptide and with antibiotics.
-We are exploring the molecular mechanisms of these interactions and their role in the regulation of inducible antibiotic resistance genes.
+Regulation of expression of such genes is often controlled by programmed translation arrest.
+We are exploring the molecular mechanisms of antibiotic- and nascent peptide-controlled arrest of translation and its role in the regulation of inducible antibiotic resistance genes.

 The work in the laboratory is funded by:

 Research grants from NIH, NSF, pharmaceutical industry, and international scientific agencies.

 We collaborate with the laboratories of: